How to love Church

 The atrocity of turning a blind eye to criminal behaviour

-What is unbelievably ironic in this is that whilst this debate raged in our little congregation, a criminal walked amongst us and did great damage to little ones in our congregation.
+What is unbelievably ironic in this is that whilst this debate raged in our little congregation, a criminal walked amongst us and did great damage to children in our congregation.
 In truth, throughout the churches for the last century and for many centuries before, paedophilia appeared in pockets.
 Our congregation was not immune to this.

 Was Matthew 18:15 onwards a feature of this discussion?